-Emmett Russell Architects have worked with BBC DIY SOS to provide a new building for the Roots Foundation in Swansea.
+Emmett Russell Architects have worked with the team from BBC DIY SOS to design a new building for the Roots Foundation in Swansea.
 The charity supports children in care and those leaving the care system and the new building will provide a base for the work of the charity as well as four new apartments for young people leaving care.
 The ‘Million Pound Build’ was the largest project ever undertaken by the DIY SOS team and was built in just 11 days.

 Landscape work is in progress on all three sites for our new build council homes.